damarquez/putz/README.md

 ### End of life

-- COMPLETED transfers: user taps "Remove"; optionally deletes the source file from put.io.
+- COMPLETED transfers: user taps "Remove"; optionally deletes the source stub from put.io.
+  `CalibreRepository.deleteFileFromPutio()` searches for the stub by its embedded file ID (`.sk_synced.<syncedFileId>`) and deletes the stub — not the original ID (which is gone).
 - Duplicate-format failures: treated like COMPLETED for cleanup purposes.
 - Other failures: transfer deleted from Room DB; remote files untouched.